Study with us · Editorial

-While studying with the OU, Stephanie's research explored the displacement of people and challenges to educational access in Africa.
+Stephanie, who is based in Nigeria, graduated from the Masters in Online and Distance Education as a Commonwealth Distance Learning Scholar.
+Her research explored the displacement of people and challenges to educational access in Africa.
 Building on her experiences and prior research, Stephanie investigated how displacement can challenge access to education.
 Speaking about these challenges in the context of Africa, Stephanie commented:

 "Insurgency, terrorism, religious conflict, as well as natural disasters brought about by climatic change, are some of the causes of displacement."

 Adding further, commenting on how mobile technology can address access-related barriers to learning, Stephanie explained:

 "With the mobile evolution in Africa, mobile technology can be used for instruction and learning to provide access to education for students in IDP [Internally displaced people] camps as it enables the delivery of knowledge anytime and anywhere."

 Stephanie has continued to sustain a lasting connection with IET.
 Following her graduation, Stephanie furthered her commitment to research and scholarship in learning and teaching by contributing to a video and case study which featured in a suite of OU microcredential courses, including the IET-led microcredential, Online Teaching: Embedding Social, Race and Gender-Related Equity.
 Reflecting on this, Stephanie detailed: